 \section{Maximizer conditioned on large maximum}

 The goal of this section is to establish Theorem~\ref{thm:1.4} dealing with the asymptotic distribution of the maximizer of~$h_N^D$ conditional on the maximum being atypically large.
-Here and henceforth, the term ``square'' designates the set of the form $(a,a+r)\times(b,b+r)$ for~$a,b\in\R$ and~$r>0$.
+Here and henceforth, the term ``square'' designates a set of the form $(a,a+r)\times(b,b+r)$ with~$a,b\in\R$ and~$r>0$.